Aurelian-C/React-Summary_App/src/markdowns/14_Replacing_Redux_with_React_hooks/Alternative_2_Using_a_custom_Hook_part2.md

-# Alternative 2: Using a custom Hook - creating a concrete store & using the custom store
+# Alternative 2: Using a custom Hook - creating a concrete store & using the abstract store

 ![Replace_Redux_with_custom_hooks7](../../img/Replace_Redux_with_custom_hooks7.jpg)